-Finally, at 11pm, we landed in Helsinki.
+After a long travel day, I finally landed in Helsinki at 11pm.
 At this time of the night, I don’t generally fool with public transportation so I grabbed a cab outside the terminal and was at the swanky Hotel Kamp before midnight.

-The famed Hotel Kamp is one of Starwood’s Luxury Collection properties so luckily I was able to use a combination of cash and points for my one night stay.
+The famed Hotel Kamp is a Luxury Collection property, so luckily I was able to use a combination of cash and points for my one night stay.
 Otherwise, this hotel would have been a serious budget-buster.

 The hotel was beautiful and my “Executive Room” was lovely.
 I sweet-talked the front desk guy into giving me the wi-fi code to use from my room, bought a glass of wine in the bar and headed upstairs to get a little work done.
 My work e-mails had been piling up all day and though it was after midnight here, it was still business hours back in the States.